Will3am13/Robot_Vision_System/Final_Paper.md

 | **Range** | 0.50 | 2 | 1 | 3 | 0.28 |
 | **Processing** | 0.25 | 0.50 | 0.3 | 1 | 0.14 |

-Using these weights, we evaluated three sensing units availiabe to market in Table 3.
+Using these weights, we evaluated three sensing units available to the market in Table 5.

 **Table 5: Decision Matrix for Sensing Unit**